-- Demonstrated commitment to inclusive excellence, equity, and access in education.
+- Demonstrated commitment to justice, equity, diversity, inclusion, and access in education.

 - Exceptional abilities in scholarly and/or creative activities are needed as required by the department/center/school/college and position.

-- Earned doctorate in finance or closely related field.
-ABD will be considered, but must be completed no later than March 31 of the first year of employment at Daniels.
+- Earned doctorate in finance or closely related field from an AACSB or EQUIS accredited school.
+ABD will be considered but must be completed no later than March 31 of the first year of employment at Daniels.
 Candidates will hold the title of instructor until completion of the doctoral degree.

 - The assistant professor will demonstrate potential for strong performance in teaching, research, and service.